 The Pro Tip: "In order to infuse the mac and cheese with the nutty, earthy flavor we all love so much about mushrooms [flip] the caps, [fill] them with butter, and [place] them along the top of the dish in the last hour of cooking," instructs recipe creator Natalie of The Modern Proper.

-Loaded Sweet Potato with Chipotle Cashew Cream
+Loaded Sweet Potato With Chipotle Cashew Cream

 The Recipe: Loaded Sweet Potato with Chipotle Cashew Cream

-The Hero Ingredient: Though you might be tempted to write off the chipotle cashew cream as just a baked potato topping, it is 100% worth the extra effort to make.
+The Hero Ingredient: Although you might be tempted to write off the chipotle cashew cream as just a baked potato topping, it is 100% worth the extra effort to make.
 Sure, you have to soak the nuts overnight—but after that initial time-consuming step, it only takes 10 minutes to whip up.

 The Pro Tip: "If you happen to fall in the category where sweet potatoes aren't really your thing, you could totally sub a yukon gold or a russet potato, but you really would be missing out on the complex sweetness of the sweet potato playing off all of the savory toppings," notes recipe creator Natalie of The Modern Proper.